mattjnewberry/dream-stays/README.md

 8. Now let's add another section title above the "card" html element (This is a react component, but we'll cover this in a later session).
 This section title could be something like "Stays" <details open><summary>Hint</summary><br>Try using the &lt;h3> tag for the section title</details>

-9. Finally, let's add a footer that we'll use in the next session.
+9. Finally, let's add a footer.
 Try thinking how you can create a "division" at the bottom page.
-Set the colour of the footer to something different to the main page so we can see this division! <details open><summary>Hint</summary><br>Try using the &lt;div className="footer"> tag at the bottom of App.js and add .footer{background-colour: #3662d8; width: 100%; height: 100px} to the App.css </details>
+Set the colour of the footer to something different to the main page so we can see this division!
+Add some content to the footer if you feel like it. <details open><summary>Hint</summary><br>Try using the &lt;div className="footer"> tag at the bottom of App.js and add .footer{background-colour: #3662d8; width: 100%; height: 100px} to the App.css </details>

 ### Lesson 2: Javascript

+1. We're going to create a small welcome message to the page that will greet the user and remember if a user has already visited the page!
+This will be quite a long exercise...

+   1.1 TODO: get this working https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics

 ### Lesson 3: React

+1. TODO Exercises to update the react card images, description etc.try adding a price field to the data and displaying it on the react card component

+Try adding a lat/long field and displaying a map on the stay page https://github.com/google-map-react/google-map-react

 ### Lesson 4: Final additions and deployment

+1. TODO This time is theirs to work on whatever piece they want. addmore content, tidy it up, add some more sections on the location such as climate etc.

 ## Student sites